korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 I'll create a path to my _files_ folder, and I can do that using a relative path, so just files.
-I don't want to include a preceding file separator symbol in other words, this is what makes it relative.
+I don't want to include a preceding file separator symbol in other words;
+this is what makes it relative.
 I'll do the same for the folder I want it to be renamed to, so resources here.
 I'll start with a _try_ block.
 I'll call `files.move`,